 New York-based artist Jeffrey Gibson (Sikkema Jenkins & Co) has long been known for work that conveys intimacy, craft, collaboration, and cultural history.
 His famous beaded pieces, for example, call attention to their own nature as objects of human labor, crafted by hand using techniques passed down and developed over the course of generations.
 The work is expressly both art and object, ready to be experienced subjectively.
 At the same time, it is always profoundly communal.
 It evokes community with those who came before and those who will come after.
 Simultaneously, it invokes a unity between all those viewing it in the present.
-They Come From Fire, Gibson’s artwork and temporary exhibit at the Portland Art Museum (PAM) running through February of 2023, expresses these themes at large scale through twelve kilnformed glass protest panels fabricated by Bullseye Studio.
+They Come From Fire, Gibson’s artwork and temporary exhibit at the Portland Art Museum (PAM) running through the end of April of 2023, expresses these themes at large scale through twelve kilnformed glass protest panels fabricated by Bullseye Studio.

 To achieve his visions in large spaces, Gibson generally seeks to create atmosphere, something he describes as a unifying presence of “light, temperature, sound, movement, or smell—anything that can move through a space and envelop us all.”
 It is a phenomenon that Gibson began to notice in nightclubs during the 80s and 90s.
 The lights would dim, the music would rise, and suddenly the crowd would be one.
 “It’s almost as if everybody became this collective, moving, amorphous entity on the dance floor,” Gibson recalls.
 “And then suddenly [when the lights returned], we were all back in our bodies again.”